k9w/instructions/wordpressOpenBSD.md

 Now, login to your WordPress dashboard, install themes, plugins and create users necessary to develop your websites on the platform.

-[paste my own screensho]
+[paste my own screenshot]

-o limit potential attacks on your WordPress server, you can install security plugins such as Wordfence or Sucuri to limit password guesses and access to the wp-login page.
+To limit potential attacks on your WordPress server, you can install security plugins such as Wordfence or Sucuri to limit password guesses and access to the wp-login page.

 Also, delete the WordPress installation script to limit any duplicate installations.